Search

 • Urinate while standing: A phalloplasty can be performed with a primary urethral lengthening (PUL) so that urine exits the body at the tip of the penis.
 This facilitates urinating standing up.
 Dr. Ley requires that patients who undergo a PUL also undergo a simultaneous vaginectomy to prevent surgical complications.

 • Noticeable scar: The RFF procedure leaves by far the largest, most difficult to conceal scar.
-While this is an issue for some, many RFF patients take pride in their scar and do not find it that obtrusive (as it often looks like a burn mark once healed).
-Patients that are more concerned about visible scar tissue will most often opt for a groin flap procedure.
+While this is an issue for some, many RFF patients learn to accept it (as it often looks like a burn mark once healed).
+Patients that are more concerned about visible scar tissue will most often opt for a groin flap procedure or a metoidioplasty.

 Preparing for FTM Bottom Surgery